 Malware family referenced as used by multiple Chinese threat actors and linked via historical infrastructure/registrant patterns.

-Backdoor that uses XOR-based encryption/obfuscation.
+Backdoor that uses XOR encryption.

 Match every observed IP, domain, and hash against your live telemetry.